 Help!
 I hear you scream!
 I want to run a property business or get a mortgage but I’ve got bad credit!
 Well, you will be pleased to know that the answer to can you get a mortgage with bad credit is ‘yes!’
-It may just be a little more complex or
+It may just be a little more complex or difficulty to secure.

 It is possible to secure a mortgage with poor credit, but you will likely pay higher interest rates and may require a larger down payment.
 Mortgages for those with bad credit exist, and certain lenders specialise in providing them.
 These are referred to as sub-prime mortgages, bad credit mortgages, or adverse credit mortgages.
 It is only advised that you obtain a mortgage if you can make the monthly instalments.